 Spending too much time grading papers?
 Constantly feeling like you are never caught up?
 With constant meetings, conferences, growth charts, progress reports, collaborative planning, curriculum writing, and everything else on their plates, it’s amazing that teachers find any time to grade papers.
 Before moving to a lower grade, I taught high school for 8 years, and that often meant 150+ students, 5 classes to prep, and no time to do anything.
-Here’s what I figured out to streamline the grading process in my classroom.

 1. Don’t grade everything!

 It took me so many years to be okay with this, because I just felt like if I didn’t give a grade for it, they wouldn’t do it.
 Sound familiar?